gm0l74/AASMA/README.md

 # AASMA
 ## Developing a sentient drone

-Ability to love is done until the 30th of march!
+Ability to love is done until the 30th of may!
 Change my mind!
 Monstruoso!!

 ## Installation (Makefile)

 To install aasma, run 'make'.
 To uninstall it, run 'make uninstall'.
 You can uninstall and re-install with 'make reset'.